Density Matrix-based Dynamics for Quantum Robotic Swarms

-Let us here propose a density-matrix depiction of the swarm of robots. \bl{To do so, similarly to~\cite{swarm_paper}}, we consider the position of each robot and its success in target finding as probability amplitudes. \bl{Specifically, these amplitudes are used the construct the density matrices of the single robots.} Then, the density matrix of the swarm can be obtained via the tensor product of the individual density matrices.
+Before moving to the density matrix-based description of a quantum robotic swarm, we establish a correspondence between the parameters of the swarm by introducing the adopted bra-ket notation for a single robot. \bl{To do so, similarly to~\cite{swarm_paper}}, we consider the position of each robot \ma{in the 2-dimensional plane as described by the superimposition of qubits along the $x$ and $y$ directions (as described in Section~\ref{sec:prelim}),} and its success in target finding as probability amplitudes. \bl{Specifically, these amplitudes are used the construct the density matrices of the single robots.} Then, the density matrix of the swarm can be obtained via the tensor product of the individual density matrices.

 Let us consider an $\mathcal{R}^2$ mobility plane ($x$ and $y$ axes), with a certain degree of success in reaching the target.
 Let $|\psi_{R_i}(t)\rangle$ be the state of robot $R_i$ at time $t$, defined as